 Best Power Drill for Your Projects

-A cordless tool or cordless drill with a battery provides freedom and convenience, and powers up with a simple recharge of its lithium-ion batteries.
-Tip: To avoid unexpected delays at the start of a project, charge your cordless drill's battery after every job.
+A cordless tool or cordless drill with a battery provides freedom and convenience.
+It powers up with a simple recharge of its lithium-ion batteries.
+To avoid unexpected delays, charge your cordless drill's battery after every job.
 Many cordless power drills include an LED light to indicate when the battery has finished charging.

 - Reverse mode: Convenient when removing screws or backing out when boring holes.